UltraMessaging/smx_perf/README.md

 The previous measurement where the receiver used "-f" gave a result rate of 17.5M msgs/sec.
-But by adding 4 busy loops inside the subscriber's receiver callback, the result rate jumps to 79.9M msgs/sec - a 400% speed increase.
+But by adding four busy-loops inside the subscriber's receiver callback, the result rate jumps to 79.9M msgs/sec - a 400% speed increase.
 We believe this to be due to
 ["memory contention"](#memory-contention-and-cache-invalidation);